zinh/zinh.github.io/_posts/2020-03-25-build-a-react-part-01-dom-creation.markdown

 let eventName = event => event.substring(3).toLowerCase();

 let createInstance = (type, props) => {
-  if (type == 'TEXT_NODE') {
+  // now we will handle our first and most simple element type, ie: TEXT_NODE if (type == 'TEXT_NODE') {
     return document.createTextNode(props.value);
   }

-  let node = document.createElement(type);
+  // This is our second type, for now it's just a string indicate a DOM node's type let node = document.createElement(type);

   for(let key in props) {